Ladies and gentlemen,

 Let’s begin with the “Me and Remus” quote.
 Don’t you think it could be more that he said “Me and Remus…” and was suddenly hit with the grim remembrance of James, one of his very best friends, being dead?
 Wouldn’t that prompt a slight pause?
 The fact that out of his three best friends, only one remains?

-Oh, by the way, Sirius never lived with Lupin!
+Oh, by the way, while Sirius did lie low at Lupins for a short time between books 4 and 5, that was at Dumbledores request.
 During the fourth book, he traveled abroad to avoid the Ministry of Magic, until Harry’s scar began hurting.
 At that point, he moved to a cave outside Hogsmeade!
-He didn’t settle down until the Order of the Phoenix was restored, at which point he moved back to his old home at 12 Grimmauld place.
+He didn’t settle down proper until the Order of the Phoenix was restored, at which point he moved back to his old home at 12 Grimmauld place.

 Now, it is true that Lupin did live at Grimmauld Place, but at the time, that was the headquarters of the Order.
 Lupin moved there from the TUMBLEDOWN, SEMIDERELICT COTTAGE HE LIVED IN BEFORE THAT, in order to be more available to the Order (which is why he, even while he lived there, rarely stayed at the house.)